Mobile App Behavior

 Map Overlay: The global distribution of Average User Timing.
 Darker shades indicate a longer load time.

-All of these reports use the User Timing Sample to display the number of visitors used to calculate the average length of time for a specific action.
-By default, the App Speed sets this sample rate to 1% of total visitors, but you can adjust this setting in your app tracking code for each action you want to track.
+All of these reports use the User Timing Sample to display the number of users that are used to calculate the average length of time for a specific action.
+By default, the App Speed sets this sample rate to 1% of total users, but you can adjust this setting in your app tracking code for each action you want to track.

 Because of the complexity and importance of this data, we’ve divided Behavior into the following individual reports:

-New vs. Returning: The percentage of users that have previously visited your app, and the percentage of users that are first time visitors
+New vs. Returning: The percentage of users that have previously opened your app, and the percentage of users that are first time users

 Loyalty: The number of sessions that are the nth occurrence in your app.